SeisComP/seiscomp/doc/base/glossary.rst

          M(JMA) = \log \sqrt{{A_N}^2 + {A_E}^2} + 1.73 \log\Delta - 0.83

       This equation is valid for local (< 2000 km) and shallow (< 80 km) earthquakes.
-For deeper earthquakes additional correction functions have to be applied (Katsumata, 1996).
+For deeper earthquakes additional correction functions have to be applied (:cite:t:`katsumata-1996`).

       * Amplitude unit in |scname|: **micrometer** (um)
       * Time window: 150 s